 In autumn, hosta leaves turn shades of yellow and gold, then fade.
 This is the beginning of the plant’s dormant season, so you won’t see any more pretty foliage until spring.
 This is the time to get rid of dead leaves, so you’ll want to learn how to prune hostas in early winter.

-Dead leaves are pest friendly, so you’ll do well to start pruning hosta plants as the foliage fades.
-Trim back all the leaves and foliage at ground level, then back it up and dispose of it.
+Dead leaves are pest-friendly, so you’ll do well to start pruning hosta plants as the foliage fades.
+Trim back all the leaves and foliage at ground level, then bag it up and dispose of it.
 That helps things look neat in the garden and keeps bugs from overwintering snugly in the dead leaves.